inkarkat/vim-SubstituteExpression/README.md

 Extracted from my Substitutions.vim plugin; incorporated mappings and ideas from the Express plugin.

-### SEE ALSO
-(Plugins offering complementary functionality, or plugins using this library.)

 ### RELATED WORKS

 - express.vim (https://github.com/tommcdo/vim-express) by Tom McDonald offers